AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/intro.rst

 .. seealso::
   FAQs (frequently asked questions) are defined using two buttons to the right of the section title; **Schema** and **FAQ**.

-  Learn more about managing FAQs in the :ref:`FAQs technical section <faq>`  of the manual.
+  Learn more about managing FAQs in the :ref:`FAQs technical section <faqs>`  of the manual.

 .. _textEditorIntroContentBlocks: